 (x squared) is what makes this equation quadratic.

 We this quadratic equation solver is useful to you.
-We hope the explanations showing how you can solve the equation yourself are educational and helpful.
-But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for using Quadratic-Equation-Calculator.com.
+We encourage you to plug in different values for a, b, and c.
+But we totally understand if you just want to use it to find the answers you're looking for.
+Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.